 Mr. Collar is a satellite industry veteran, having previously worked in a variety of commercial, business development and technical roles at SES WORLD SKIES, New Skies Satellites, Astrium and Matra Marconi Space (now Airbus).

 TitleEtc:CEO & Founder, Diffraction Analysis, Hong Kong SAR China

 Bio:CEO and founder of Diffraction Analysis, Benoît Felten is a recognized expert on issues related to next-generation access.
-Felten’s expertise stems from an understanding of the business model issues of fixed network rejuvenation and from there expands into all aspects impacting the business model: technology choices, service opportunities, go-to-market strategies, regulation, etc. He also analyses public policies aiming at promoting the deployment of fiber rich networks.
+Felten’s expertise stems from an understanding of the business model issues of fixed network rejuvenation and from there expands into all aspects impacting the business model: technology choices, service opportunities, go-to-market strategies, regulation, etc. He also analyzes public policies aiming at promoting the deployment of fiber rich networks.

 Before starting Diffraction Analysis, Felten was a Director of Access Network Research at Yankee Group where he led the company’s research efforts in the NGA field.
-Prior to that, Felten was a telecoms consultant for 8 years, and even further back worked at deploying and selling fiber access to businesses in Belgacom's French subsidiary.
+Prior to that, Felten was a telecoms consultant for eight years, and even further back worked at deploying and selling fiber access to businesses in Belgacom's French subsidiary.

 Felten lives between Hong Kong and Paris.
 He complements his day job by blogging about the economic and social impacts of next-generation access on www.diffractionanalysis.com and tweets under the handle of @fiberguy.

 TitleEtc:Chief Economist, Phoenix Center For Advanced Legal & Economic Public Policy Studies, USA